WomensLaw serves and supports all survivors, no matter their sex or gender.

 • the abuser requests a “show-cause hearing” within 10 business days of being served with the ex parte order;

-• you request one; or
+• you request a hearing; or

 • the judge decides on his/her own to hold a hearing.2